StuartCHAN/neural-qa/README.md

 ## Continuation

-As an expansion after this propject, I continued to work on improving the answering accuracy of the model, where it made thorough use of the knowledge vector space for inferring the answer.
+As an expansion after this project, I continued to work on improving the answering accuracy of the model, where it made thorough use of the knowledge vector space for inferring the answer.
 Different from the other neural methodologies that concentrate on optimizing the SPARQL query generation to get the correct entity.
 I took a step further, leveraging the embeddings of the relevant triples in the question to infer its answer as a vector, with the reinforcement learning algorithm to optimize the vector distance in embedding space.

 <br>